In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Recidivism prediction models do not generalize well across regions

 \subsection{Age-Recidivism Probability Distributions by Region}

-Age has traditionally been a highly predictive factor for recidivism \cite{ StevensonSl18, bushway2007inextricable, kleiman2007agedist}.
+Age has traditionally been a highly predictive factor for recidivism \citep{ StevensonSl18, bushway2007inextricable, kleiman2007agedist}.
 Therefore, differences in the age distributions between two regions could significantly impact a model's ability to generalize between regions.

 Consider the \texttt{general} recidivism problem as an example.
 In Kentucky, the probability of general recidivism for both six-month and two-year prediction periods peaks for individuals aged around the early to mid 30s and then decreases as age increases.
 In Broward County, the age distribution for the corresponding \texttt{general} recidivism problem is substantially different.
 From Figure \ref{fig:age_distribution_general}, the probabilities seem to peak around ages 18-29, and then decrease after age 29.
 There are less data for higher ages, causing greater variance in the probabilities.
-For the \texttt{violent} recidivism problem, please refer to Figure \ref{fig:age_distribution_violent} in the Appendix (Section \ref{App}).
+For the \texttt{violent} recidivism problem, please refer to Figure \ref{fig:age_distribution_violent} in the Appendix.
 Additionally, there is a large gap in the probability magnitudes between the two regions.
 For instance, the probabilities of \texttt{general} recidivism from the Broward data set can exceed 0.5, while the probabilities of general recidivism from Kentucky data are all less than 0.4.
 Thus, the populations of individuals from Broward and Kentucky who recidivate are different with respect to age.